An overview of ServiceNow AI: Capabilities, pricing, and a simpler alternative

 Is ServiceNow AI the right strategy for your team?

-ServiceNow AI is a powerful solution for large companies that are already all-in on its ecosystem.
-For those organizations, it can deliver a ton of value by embedding intelligence directly into their core processes.
+ServiceNow AI is a powerful solution for large companies that are already deeply invested in its ecosystem.
+For those organizations, it can deliver real value by embedding intelligence directly into their core processes.

-But that power comes with trade-offs: long implementation cycles, high costs, a lack of flexibility, and unpredictable billing.
-For teams that need to move faster and stay nimble, a dedicated AI platform like eesel AI offers a more modern and practical solution.
-By improving the tools you’re already comfortable with, it provides a faster, simpler, and more predictable path to AI-powered automation.
+But that power comes with trade-offs: long implementation cycles, high costs, data quality dependencies, and pricing you can't forecast without engaging sales.
+For teams that need to move faster and stay nimble, a dedicated AI platform like eesel AI offers a more practical path.
+By improving the tools you're already comfortable with, it provides a faster, simpler, and more predictable path to AI-powered automation.

 Ready to see how fast AI automation can be?
-Try eesel AI for free and set up your first AI agent in minutes.
-See for yourself how powerful simulation and one-click integrations can transform your support workflows without all the complexity.
+Try free and set up your first AI agent in minutes.

 Frequently asked questions